dxtaner/Airbnb-TR/frontend/readme.md

 ------------

 1. Clone the repository to your local machine.
-`git clone https://github.com/dxtaner/Airbnb-TR Navigate to the project directory.
+`git clone https://github.com/dxtaner/Airbnb-TR` Navigate to the project directory.
-`cd your-repo`5.
+`cd your-repo`.
 Install dependencies using npm.
 `npm install`

 Usage